Monomialization of a quasianalytic morphism: Proof of monomialization

 (2) In the proofs of each of our assertions, in the following subsections, it should be understood that we are making the inductive assumptions above---we will not repeat the assumptions.

 We will begin with the proof of I.A.a($m,n$), which is the most delicate.
 (The proof of I.A.c($m,n$), for example, is simpler and follows the same essential steps.) \end{remarks}

 \begin{remark} In the analytic or algebraic cases, we can prove I.A.b($m,n$) directly, assuming I.A.b($m',n'$) and II($m',n'$), for $(m',n') < (m,n)$, by induction.
 The proof of II($m,n$) below already requires only I.A.b($m,n$) and, moreover, I.A.c is obtained as a corollary of I.A.b, again by induction.
-In particular, in these cases, the proofs of Theorem \ref{thm:ideal} and Corollary \ref{cor:ideal} (as well as of our monomialization theorems) do not depend on I.A.a and I.B; we can begin by proving I.A.b($m,n$) in a way that mimics the proof of I.A.a($m,n$) below, but is simplified using Remark \ref{rem:BasisFormalIdeal}.
+In particular, in these cases, the proofs of Theorems \ref{thm:ideal} and \ref{thm:corideal} do not depend on I.A.a and I.B; we can begin by proving I.A.b($m,n$) in a way that mimics the proof of I.A.a($m,n$) below, but is simplified using Remark \ref{rem:BasisFormalIdeal}.
 A brief idea will be given in Remark \ref{rem:Noeth2}. \end{remark}